opas-fi/blog/_posts/2024-11-23-name-of-God.md

 ### The Term “God”

 The term “God” encompasses a broad and complex history shaped by linguistic, cultural, and religious contexts.
-Here's a deeper reflection on your points:
+Here's a deeper reflection:

 ### 1. **Cultural and Linguistic Roots**
    - The English word **“God”** carries significant cultural baggage, often tied to the monotheistic traditions of Abrahamic religions.
 However, its linguistic origin diverges from the Semitic roots of Abrahamic religions.